-So in truth, this doesn’t prove or disprove that DNA, basic scaffolding of life, can just spontaneously appear from space dust, but it’s certainly one letter closer than it was last year.
+This doesn’t prove or disprove that DNA, the basic scaffolding of life, can just spontaneously appear from space dust, but it’s certainly one letter closer than it was just a year ago year.
 It’s an amazing set of results from a truly worthwhile experiment.

 I can’t help but feel that this idea, that life somehow spontaneously appeared from out of nowhere, simply by chance, in an empty, lonely expanding universe, seems — well, just a bit disappointing and futile.
 That life could exist merely by chance on top of the fact that our own existence will likely not register as even a moment on the scale of the universe is a heavy burden to carry.
 It’s a thought that you have to bury and for me at least, it digs deeper than the thought of my own mortality.
 We don’t wander around sad that we’re going to die in 40 or 50 years (or however old you are/however long you think you’re going live) and of course we should’t wander around being bummed about the fact that existence is happenstance.

 But what if…

 What if life truly is just pure luck?
 A little space dust and some space rays and voila you’ve got yourself a person.
 What if the person builds new a thing with space dust and space rays?
 What if that thing is used to build new things and so on and so forth?